ithivesolutions/guess-pass/readme.md

 ### Production mode

-In the production mode, All the client side code will be bundled into static files using webpack and it will be served by [webpack dev server](https://webpack.js.org/configuration/dev-server/) in production mode.
+In the production mode, All the client side code will be bundled into static files using webpack and it will be served by [webpack dev server](https://webpack.js.org/configuration/dev-server/).
 Where as in actual production movement we can either serve it by the Node.js/[Express](https://expressjs.com/) or [Nginx](https://www.nginx.com/).

 ---
 ## Quick Start